ICIJ/datashare-docs/developers/client/api.md

 ## findProject(name) ⇒ Object

-Retreive a project by its name
+Retrieve a project by its name

 **Kind**: global function
 **Returns**: Object - The project matching with this name